marconi1964/Linux-kernel/Linux 0.97 on qemu/README.md

 1. `$ qemu-system-i386 -m 16 -boot a -fda Image -hda ./../rootfs/hdc-0.11-new.img -S -gdb tcp::1234`

-See reference qemu document for more detail explanation
+See reference qemu document (reference #2)for more detail explanation

 -s